Vegetarian Recipes for Baby Led Weaning & Toddlers

 It's important to remember that introducing a wide range of flavours and textures promotes a varied and balanced diet for toddlers.
 Providing colorful meals rich in vitamins and minerals can be accomplished by incorporating leafy greens, such as baby spinach or kale, into soups or smoothies.
 Dishes like vegetable stir-fries, noodle bowls, and bean-based stews provide exciting opportunities for taste exploration.

 When planning meals for baby-led weaning and toddlers, you should focus on presenting a mix of vegetables, fruits, grains, legumes, and plant-based proteins.
 This approach ensures that little ones receive the essential nutrients they need for growth and development.
-By embracing the diverse world of vegetarian cuisine, you can provide a foundation for a healthy and varied diet from the very beginning.
+By embracing the diverse world of vegetarian cuisine or even a vegan diet, you can provide a foundation for a healthy and varied diet from the very beginning.

 Here are my lunch and dinnertime vegetarian recipes: